saule1508/pgcluster/README.md

 Postgres streaming replication with pgpool and/or repmgr for the automated failover and docker swarm for the failover of pgpool.

-The postgres image contains a ssh server, repmgr and supervisord.
+The postgres image contains a ssh server, repmgr, postgres (!) and supervisord.
 Postgres is replicated with streaming replication, repmgr is used because it brings well documented and tested scripts and it adds some metadata about the cluster that ease monitoring.
 Automatic failover of postgres can be done either by repmgr (repmgrd) or by pgpool.
 There is a graphical monitoring/operational interface available (written in nodejs / react).

 There are two different ways to use those docker images: